williamcodes/bacon/README.md

 This is a command line application that returns the shortest path from any actor in our data set to Kevin Bacon.

 ###Prerequisites
-You will need a recent version of Ruby to run this application.
+You will need a recent version of Ruby.
 To install on a Mac, type the following into your terminal:

 ```
 $ curl -L https://get.rvm.io | bash -s stable